Kriptotech/Kriptotech/README.md

-### 👋 Kripto tech is a github of collective projects under the domain of Delfim Celestino & Eufrasio Joao
+### 👋 Kripto tech is a github of collective projects under the domain of Delfim Celestino, Lucas Alberto & Eufrasio Joao

 .